 9 – Frog

-FACT: Locally owned businesses can build strong local communities by sustaining vibrant town centers and linking neighbours in a web of economic and social relationships, that also as a side benefit contribute to local causes.
+FACT: Locally owned businesses can build strong local communities by sustaining vibrant town centres and linking neighbours in a web of economic and social relationships, that also as a side benefit to contribute to local causes.

 8 – Mouse